SolaceProducts/pubsubplus-pks-quickstart/README.md

 ### Upgrading the Cluster

-To upgrade the version of the Solace message broker Docker image running within a Kubernetes cluster:
+To upgrade the version of the Solace event broker Docker image running within a Kubernetes cluster:

-- Add the new version of the message broker to your container registry.
+- Add the new version of the event broker to your container registry.
 - Create a simple upgrade.yaml file directory, and add it to the deployment, which will upgrade the pod or all pods in an HA deployment.:

 ```sh